trialy/trialy-android-sample/README.md

 To start a trial, call `mTrialy.startTrial("YOUR_TRIAL_SKU", mTrialyCallback);` Your app key and trial SKU can be found in your Trialy developer dashboard.

-If you're using a "per Google account" trial, also add the `GET_ACCOUNTS` permission to your `AndroidManifest.xml`:
+If you're using a "per Google account" trial, also add the `GET_ACCOUNTS` permission to your `AndroidManifest.xml` (and request it within your app on Android 6.0+):

 ```java
     <uses-permission android:name="android.permission.GET_ACCOUNTS" />